What is fundoplication surgery?

-How quickly you recover depends on whether you had a laparoscopic or open surgery.
+How quickly you recover depends on what type of surgery you had.
 After laparoscopic surgery, most people can go back to work or their normal routine in about 2 to 3 weeks.
 It depends on their work.
 After open surgery, you may need 4 to 6 weeks to get back to your normal routine.

 The incisions from both types of surgeries leave scars that fade over time.

-Enter R113 in the search box to learn more about "Learning About Nissen Fundoplication Surgery."
+Enter R113 in the search box to learn more about "Learning About Fundoplication Surgery".

 Current as of: June 6, 2022